PiBrewing/craftbeerpi4-documentation/master/examples/example-system-1.md

 ![Connectors](../../.gitbook/assets/cbpi4-Example1-BM-Ground.jpg)

 {% hint style="warning" %}
-Only the pump plug has a ground connection.
+Only the pump plug has a ground connection on the Braumeister side.
 I strongly recommend to add a ground connection from the heater plug (Braumeister side) to the Braumeister Kettle!
 You will also need to ensure ground connection from your controller side!
 {% endhint %}

 ## CraftbeerPi 4 Software requirements (READ FIRST)